linuxkay/yogurt/README.md

 ## Requirements

-Any Raspberry Pi with Raspbian lite OS installed.
+Any Raspberry Pi with Raspbian OS installed(Lite is reommended).

 ## Install